 Set on a remote hilltop along the ‘Incense Route’, Horvat Kastrah (also spelled: Khirbet Qasra), was a fortified station along the important trade route.
 It monitored the pass from Wadi Katsrah to Wadi Nekarot, between Moa and Metsad Nekarot.
 The site, which stands at the end of a steep ascent, is well preserved.
 It has a square shape, and some of its walls reach the height of 5 feet.
+Near it is ‘Bir Qasrah’, a water reservoir that still collects water.

 The Incense Route and the Negev